syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 ### Handling CRUD operations

-To enable editing in the Blazor DataGrid component, utilize the [GridEditSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html) component.
+To enable editing in the Blazor SfGrid component, utilize the [GridEditSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html) component.
 The Blazor DataGrid offers multiple edit modes including the Inline/Normal, Dialog and Batch editing.
 For more details, refer to the Blazor DataGrid [editing](https://blazor.syncfusion.com/documentation/datagrid/editing) documentation.

 In this scenario, the inline edit mode and [Toolbar](https://blazor.syncfusion.com/documentation/datagrid/tool-bar) property configured to display toolbar items for editing purpose.